wilson9001/HW6/README.md

 3c/4c/5c/6c.
 From the ps output, how many processes and how many threads are running, and why?
 Use the PID and LWP to identify different threads or processes.

     Well it looks like echoserveri has one process with one thread, echoserverp has two processes with one thread each (this is the one that uses fork()), echoservert has one process with 2 threads running, and echoservert_pre has a whopping 81 threads already running under just one process.
-Echoserverp and echoservert have each spund off a process and thread respectively to handle my ncat connections to them.
+Echoserverp and echoservert have each spun off a process and thread respectively to handle my ncat connections to them.
 Echoservert_pre has created a pool of threads before they are needed and they are just sleeping.

 3d/4d/5d/6d.
 From the ps output, how much resident memory are they collectively (i.e., total) using on the system?
 Note that memory for a given process should only be counted once, not once for each of its threads.